tonnykwon/blog/_machine/2019-05-17-Support Vector Machine.md

 mathjax: true
 ---

 Support Vector Machine is a linear model that can separate classes with a hyperplane.
-Suppose we are given a feature vector $$x$$, and we need to classify the class y either 1 or -1. the linear model forms:
+Suppose we are given a feature vector $$a$$, and we need to classify the class y either 1 or -1. the linear model forms:

 $$ f(x) = w^T a +b $$